 Do You Know These Military Trivia Facts?

-Veterans and military spouses bring skills like strong work ethic and performing under pressure to their civilian careers.
+Veterans and military spouses bring skills and values like strong work ethic and performing under pressure to their civilian careers.

 Celebrate these incredible individuals with these fun military facts: